-This washed rind, semi soft cheese is created in exactly the same way today, by Veronica and Norman's son Quinlan.
-A dynamic second generation cheesemaker, Quinlan lives on the family farm he grew up on, now with his own wife Deirdre and two young children.
-He makes cheese in the same small dairy his mother used, from milk of neighbouring Beara dairy farms, of which there are only two remaining in this still quite remote and beautiful area.
+This washed rind, semi-soft cheese is created in exactly the same way today, by Veronica and Norman’s son Quinlan.
+A dynamic second-generation cheesemaker, Quinlan lives on the family farm he grew up on, now with his own wife Deirdre and two young children.
+He makes cheese in the same small dairy his mother used, from the milk of neighbouring Beara dairy farms, of which there are only two remaining in this remote and beautiful area.

-Quinlan has recently also created Cead, specially for the supermarket retail sector.
-Cead is a mild semi soft washed rind cheese whose name means ‘hundred’ in Irish.
+Quinlan has also created Cead, especially for the supermarket retail sector.
+Cead is a mild semi-soft washed rind cheese whose name means ‘hundred’ in Irish.
 Fitting, since it comes in 100g rounds.
-It has a more subtle taste than Milleens but with characterful regional personality.
+It has a more subtle taste than Milleens but with a characterful regional personality.
 Both are made from pasteurised milk and have brine washed rinds created with Milleens spring water.
-A pair of real handcrafted artisan Irish farmhouse cheeses – they are even wrapped and packaged by hand.
+These are real handcrafted artisan Irish farmhouse cheeses – they are even wrapped and packaged by hand.

 All Milleens cheeses have a rich creamy taste and fragrant mushroomy earthiness and herbaceous notes when served at ultimate ripeness and condition.
 The cheeses are generally ready from around three weeks of age but can mature a little longer for those who like aromatic punchiness on the cheeseboard.